-The Idaho Ages and Disabled (A&D) Medicaid waiver program provides an alternative to nursing facility admission for people who are aged, blind, or disabled by providing nursing home level care services to participants in their homes and communities.
+The Idaho Aged and Disabled Medicaid waiver program provides an alternative to nursing facility admission for people who are aged, blind, or disabled by providing nursing-home-level care services to participants in their homes and communities.
 The Aged and Disabled Waiver will also pay for services in assisted living communities and adult foster homes, which in formal language are referred to Residential Assisted Living Facilities and Certified Family Homes, respectively.

-This waiver allows for Participant Direction, in which the individual receiving care has the flexibility to choose who provides them with care.
+This waiver allows for participant-direction, which means the individual receiving care has the flexibility to choose who provides their care.
 While the participant selects their own care providers, they are required to use a third party financial management organization to manage payroll to their care providers.

-It is worth mentioning that participant direction is also referred to as Cash and Counseling and Consumer Direction.
-Not all services under this waiver are subjected to direction by the beneficiary; those that are include attendant care, homemaker and chore services, companion services, and skilled nursing.
-Friends and even some family members, can be hired to provide these services.
+It is worth mentioning that “participant-direction” is also referred to as “consumer-direction.”
+Not all services under this waiver are able to be directed by the beneficiary.
+Those that are include attendant care, homemaker and chore services, companion services, and skilled nursing.
+Friends and even some family members, with the exception of spouses, can be hired to provide these services.
 However, they must be qualified to do so and pass a background check / screening by the administering agency.

-Candidates who are 65 years of age or older, they must require nursing home level care.
-Applicants between the ages of 18 and 64, he or she may still qualify, but require a designation of disabled by the Social Security Administration.
+Candidates who are 65 years of age or older must require a nursing home level of care.
+Applicants between the ages of 18 and 64 may still qualify, but require a designation of disabled by the Social Security Administration.

 The A&D Waiver requires participants to be financially eligible for Idaho Long Term Care or Nursing Home Medicaid.
-For this waiver, as of 2019, individuals who are 65 years of age or older and requires nursing home level care are limited to $2,313 / month ($27,756 annually) in income.
-This figure is 300% of the Federal Benefit Rate (FBR).
+For this waiver, as of 2023, single seniors are limited to $2,762 a month in income.
+Married couples with both spouses as applicants can have up to $5,504 a month in income.
+This figure is 300% of the Federal Benefit Rate (FBR) plus $20.

-The rules differ for married couples with only one spouse seeking assistance from Medicaid.
-In this situation, a portion of their joint assets can be allocated to the non-applicant spouse for living expenses.
-As of 2019, the non-applicant is permitted to retain up to $126,420 in assets.
+The rules differ for married couples with only one spouse seeking assistance from this Medicaid waiver.
+In this situation, a portion of their joint assets can be allocated to the non-applicant spouse (often called the community spouse) for living expenses.
+(Unlike with income, Medicaid considers the assets of a married couple jointly owned.
+Learn more here.)

 Each applicant is approved for a different suite of benefits.
 These can include any services from the list below.
 Some, but not all, of these services can be self-directed by the program participant.

 Although the Aged and Disabled Waiver is available throughout Idaho, it is not considered a Medicaid entitlement program where benefits are guaranteed.
 Qualified applicants may be put on a waiting list until participant slots become available.
-It is recommended one check the waiting list status prior or during application to manage their expectations regarding the availability of benefits.
+It is recommended one check the waiting list status before or during application to manage their expectations about the availability of benefits.

-To learn more, check wait time or apply, persons should contact their Idaho Department of Health and Welfare regional office.
-A very detailed and lengthy PDF is available for download here, which explains in legal language the terms of this program.
+To learn more, check wait time, or apply, persons should contact their Idaho Department of Health and Welfare regional office.